A wary White House watches to see whether voters give Trump a red light

 Trump said Thursday that he'd have to "work a little bit differently" if he's dealing with a Democratic House.
 "It'll all work out, but I don't think that's going to happen."

-In a few hours, the next two years of his presidency start to come into focus.
+In a few hours, the next two years of his presidency will start to come into focus.